Treasury Issues Notice of Applications for Tribal Economic Development Bonds

 - A tribal government may designate a pool bond issuer or an "on behalf of issuer" to issue the Tribal Economic Development Bonds on its behalf.

 - An allocation can be forfeited if not issued by a certain date.

 - Information as to whether approval is needed for deviations in an Application.

 - Interim guidance.

 Tribal governments should begin the application process for an allocation of Tribal Economic Development Bonds as soon as possible in order to meet the First Allocation deadline of August 15, 2009.
-The 29-page Treasury Notice is available at the top of this page.

 Contact Us to Discuss This Opportunity Further